- 2 cleaning modes

 I do not like to be influenced by previous reviews, I wish to come to each new brush with an open mind, but it is inevitable, when at the end of this I need to conclude for you whether this brush is worth your hard-earned money or not.

-The last Colgate brush that I tried was the 250+ and quite frankly it was excellent given the size and price.
+The last Colgate brush that I tried prior to the 350, was the 250+ and quite frankly it was excellent given the size and price.
 You can read more about it in our ProClinical 250+ Review.
+It has now been replaced with the 250R, which is not as good.

 The 350 here has a more conventional electric toothbrush look to it.
 I know that sounds a bit weird, but the 250+ was a lot smaller and felt more focused to those who travel.